Sexual and Gender Based Misconduct Policy

 · Discuss confidentiality standards and concerns;

-· Advise the Complainant of the right to have an advisor present at each and every step of their Title IX related matter and provide a list of trained University advisors;
+· Advise of the right to have an advisor present at each and every step of their Title IX related matter and provide a list of trained University advisors;

 · Discuss the University’s policy on retaliation and how to report any retaliation;

-· Determine if the Complainant needs any interim protective measures put in place, including but not limited to academic accommodations, No Contact orders, or housing accommodations;
+· Determine if any interim protective measures need to be put in place, including but not limited to academic accommodations, No Contact orders, or housing accommodations;

 · Discuss the importance of preserving relevant evidence or documentation; and